alan-turing-institute/REG-handbook/content/docs/technical_practices/software_dev_best_practice.md

 - The Github repository should be set up to run all tests on all pushes to all branches and on all PRs.
-Currently this can be done for public repos via Travis CI and Appveyor.
-If CI is set up this way, commits to master should be blocked unless all tests pass.
+Currently this can be done for public repos via GitHub Actions.
+If CI is set up this way, commits to main should be blocked unless all tests pass.

 ## Data Science projects